jennybrown8/ArkGameConvertToJsonAnalyzer/README.md

 ## Dependencies and Inspiration

-The C# format conversion used copy-paste code examples from http://github.com/cadon/ARKStatsExtractor/blob/dev/ARKBreedingStats/ARKBreedingStats.csproj to handle read from binary and write to json (with some adjustments to make the code actually handle everything, not just dino stats).
+The C# format conversion exe used copy-paste code examples from http://github.com/cadon/ARKStatsExtractor/blob/dev/ARKBreedingStats/ARKBreedingStats.csproj to handle read from binary and write to json (with some adjustments to make the code actually handle everything, not just dino stats).
+My source code is at https://github.com/jennybrown8/ArkGameConvertBinaryToJson if you wanted to build it yourself.

 The C# code uses a library called ARKSaveGameToolkit, to do all of the heavy lifting.
-The Java version is out of date and unlikely to be updated; the C# version is a rewrite and seems to be up to date as of July 2020 (it's working great). https://github.com/Flachdachs/ArkSavegameToolkit
+The Java version is out of date and unlikely to be updated; the C# version is a rewrite and seems to be up to date as of July 2020 (it's working great).
+I downloaded their source and built the DLLs for my use from that. https://github.com/Flachdachs/ArkSavegameToolkit

 The python code is entirely from scratch.
 It uses naya for streaming